-All TRU baccalaureate degrees will require the completion of at least 120 credits, and must include:
+All TRU baccalaureate degrees will require the completion of at least 120 credits, and must includeing:

-- I. general education credits as outlined in the Senate approved TRU General Education model; and, - II. a minimum of 45 credits at the upper level (in this policy, "upper level" means 3000- or 4000-level courses).
+- I. the number of required-general education credits as outlined in the Senate approved TRU General Education model; and, - I.II.
+Of these, a minimum of 45 credits must be at the upper level (in this policy, "upper level" means 3000- or 4000-level courses).